Zeno-6/dotfiles-andmore/backgrounds/README.md

 **Sources** for those that I shamelessly copy/pasted:
 * dracula: from the [official Dracula wallpapers](https://draculatheme.com/wallpaper).
-* gentoo: from a bunch of official Gentoo artwork.
+* gentoo: from a bunch of official and fan-made Gentoo stuff, all are free.
 * ZL: made by yours truly.